gnunicorn/blog/_drafts/tech-creationist-canvas-explained.md

 ## Channels

-These Benefactors you've specified, how will they learn about and get access to your solution for their problem.
+The Benefactors you've specified, how will they learn about and get access to your solution for their problem.
 Is that through public advertising, distribution networks or maybe non-profits on the ground?
 Think closely about this question as it has an impact on how to build the technology, too.
 If you will have to distribute CDs then a continuous development system simply won't work in your favour.

 _Word of advise_: Just "putting it out there" doesn't work.
 You need to spread the word and make it accessible.
 Even in the world of app markets people don't just stumble over a great solution and start using it.
 There is just too much noise.